 Recorded December 7, 2016

-With the help of four great minds from different disciplines, all of whom have written extensively on the theme of friendship or loneliness, we consider why loneliness is a such a growing sociological phenomenon in our hi-tech, super-wired world.
+With the help of four great minds from different disciplines, we consider why loneliness is a such a growing sociological phenomenon in our hi-tech, super-wired world.
 Neuroscientific research seems to suggest that our brains are indeed wired to connect, but they prefer human rather than digital interaction.
 So what constitutes true friendship and can a device ever substitute for the power of human touch?

 Our panel consists of Dr. Terry Freiberg, a social psychologist and author of Four Seasons of Loneliness; Dr. Amy Banks, a psychiatrist at Wellesley Centers for Women and author of Wired to Connect: The Surprising Link between Brain Science and Strong, Healthy Relationships; Professor Alex Pentland, who directs the MIT Connection Science and Human Dynamics Labs and co-author of a recent study in the journal PLOS , Are you Your Friends’ Friend?
 Poor Perception of Friendship Ties; and Professor Alexander Nehamas, Princeton philosopher and author of the book On Friendship.

 Listen to Loneliness in the Digital Age, part 1 & part 2